fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 ### Variables

-In Javascript there are a few way to go about defining variables:
+In Javascript there are a few ways to go about defining variables:

 ```js
 const x = 1